greyepoxy/elm-GameHostServer/README.md

 ## Usage
 ###Build a distributable version:
-`npm run build` or `npm run watch` files output to `dist/`.
+`npm run build` builds both the client and server code resulting files output to `dist/`.
+Start the server with `npm run startServer`.
+Navigate to `http://localhost:3000/` to view.

 ###During development:
-`npm run dev` and navigate to `http://localhost:3000/`.
-On save, swap signal should be sent to elm StartApp which should trigger a re-render.
+`npm run watchServer` will auto-recompile the server code on save. `npm run startDev` will recompile the client code on save and will also host it so that hot module replacement is supported. `npm run startServer` starts the server and will restart when the server file is recompiled. `npm run startDebugServer` starts the server with debug params set so that logs are output to the console.

+Can also debug the server code using vscode, use the provided `.vscode/launch.json` file

 ###To run unit tests:
-`npm run test` and navigate to `http://localhost:3001/`.
+`npm run test` and navigate to `http://localhost:8000/`.
 On save, webpack will auto rebuild and any browser windows will auto reload.

-Note: Currently there is a known issue with running the unit tests.
-You will see a runtime error due to `elm-test` having a dependency on `elm-console`.
-Full details and a temporary workaround are [here](https://github.com/deadfoxygrandpa/elm-test/issues/32#issuecomment-192095674).